 Once a comprehensive financial assessment has been completed, the surviving spouse determines which portion of the assets to “disclaim” – placing them in the irrevocable portion of the trust.
 The amount of the “disclaimer” does not have to be half, it may be more or it could be substantially less.
 The disclaimer trust provides more flexibility for a surviving spouse.

 In blended family situations this can create issues for children of previous marriages and inheritances.
 It is important to seek the counsel of an experienced and seasoned estate planning and tax attorney.

 Assessing And Meeting Your Estate Planning Needs, Affordably

 At the law firm of Janathan L. Allen, APC, we can assist you in assessing and meeting your estate planning needs — and avoiding probate.
 Our attorneys are known for providing holistic advice that makes things easier for our clients — being able to write good documents simply isn’t enough.
 We have extensive tax experience and practical estate planning and business planning experience.
 We can answer your questions about:

 - Estate taxes for estates worth in excess of $5 million

 - Charitable trusts, special needs trusts and other instruments you may benefit from

 Most people don’t like to think about death.
 Many people have questions about how funds within a trust can be used after one spouse passes, and how to protect heirs and beneficiaries.
 We can help you get through uncomfortable discussions and questions and save you time and money with careful planning.

 Contact Us For Advice Regarding Disclaimer Trusts | Free Consultation

-Contact Janathan L. Allen, APC for a free consultation regarding trusts and other estate planning matters.
+Contact the estate planning and disclaimer trust attorneys at Allen Barron or call 866-631-3470 for a free consultation regarding any estate planning, legal or tax matters.
 Our lawyers are based in San Diego, but we serve clients throughout California and around the world.